liatrio/openo11y.dev/docs/human-systems/delivery-metrics/overview.md

 The following pages describe various metrics that can be used to observe the effectiveness of delivery teams.

-These metrics should be observed as a set; Focusing on one metric inherently diminishes the value of others.
+These metrics should be observed as a set; focusing on one metric inherently diminishes the value of others.
 Similarly, these metrics should not be the sole mechanism used to evaluate teams.
 Instead, they are a mechanism to provide qualitative and quantitative